-I'm purchasing my first flat in Lyme Regis with a loan from Coventry Building Society.
-The builders refused to budge the amount so I negotiated £7000 of fixtures and fittings instead.
-The estate agent advised me not reveal to my solicitor about the extras as it may impact my mortgage with the lender.
-Do I keep my lawyer in the dark?.
+I'm buying my first flat in Lyme Regis with the aid of help to buy.
+The developers refused to reduce the amount so I negotiated £7000 of fixtures and fittings instead.
+The sale representative advised me not reveal to my conveyancer about this deal as it will adversely affect my loan with the bank.
+Is this normal?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.